archie94/Android-Project-2-Browser/README.md

 # Android-Project-2-Browser
 Attempt to create a simple browser.

+Features available
 - browse pages
 - download files from download link
-- save bookmarks
+- save and view bookmarks
-- view history
+- save and view history

 TODO
 - Download Manager
 - Browser Feed
-- Homepage
+- Do reading from database in a separate thread
 - Sliding Drawer
 - Add Icon
 - Optimise activities